Bunds hit 3-week highs as mixed data keeps central banks dovish

 Congressional authorisation for the government to spend money runs out on Sept.
 30. U.S. politicians are engaged in discussions to pass a resolution to keep the government running, but have not yet reached common ground.

-"It's a factor that weighs on risk seeking and which, as we've seen in the past, is supportive paradoxically for U.S. Treasuries and for Bunds.
-This is another factor that adds to the recent buying we are seeing in Bunds," Lenk said.

-"We don't have the view that the U.S. will declare a bankruptcy."
+"So far there is little evidence of stress ... (but) it can be a key market driver at some point," BNP Paribas rate strategist Patrick Jacq said.

+"We've already had this sort of problem several times in the past.
+The market is used to that, but probably it's a mistake because at some point we might have a government shutdown."

-French 10-year yields were 1.5 bps lower at 2.23 percent after Paris announced plans to borrow slightly more next year on the back of a worse-than-expected 2013 budget deficit.
+French 10-year yields were steady at 2.37 percent as Paris announced plans to borrow slightly more next year on the back of a worse-than-expected 2013 budget deficit.

-* Urthecast Corp - underwriters have agreed to purchase 11.3 million common shares of co at a price of c$1.50 per common share
+"France is an outlier in Europe.
+Investors realise the problems with growth ... (and that) it is lagging on reforms," Rabobank's Cardon said.
+"Long-term this will be a problem, but in the short-term investors know they'll get their money back."

+* Aircastle announces pricing of $500 million aggregate principal amount of senior notes